paploo/sliderule_tester/lib/cli/README.txt

 Menu Item:
 + name
-+ commands (we really need the root command and aliases, and then the menu needs to derive all possible abbreviations and alias them?)
++ commands (we really need the root command and aliases, and then the menu needs to derive all possible abbreviations and maintain an alias hash.)
 + handler block

+Test:
++ Is a context
++ Initialized with a generator.
++ When asked for the main text, it produces a new problem only if the problems and solutions are the same count.
++ The main text is the problem, the prompt is an '='
++ The instructions are separate, and are posted in response to selecting a test.
++ 'end' concludes the test and gives a summary of the results (avg and stddev of the errors?)
++ 'instructions' should give the instructions for the problems.
++ 'help' should be the basic help, which gives a list of commands and descriptions (when that is implemented)